Extensions of characters in type D and the inductive McKay condition, II: Condition for

 Now we verify Equation (\ref{eq4_1}).
 In all cases, $F_0\in \cF$ is a Frobenius endomorphism of $\bG$ commuting with $F$.
 Hence we can apply the ideas of descent equalities, see the proof of \Cref{prop_ext_wG}.
 Recall that given a Frobenius endomorphism $\si$ there exists an equivalence relation $\sim_\si$ on $\wbG$ given by $g\sim_\si g'$ if and only $g=yg'\si(y^{-1})$ for some $y\in\wbG$.
 The equivalence classes are then called {\it $\si$-classes}, see \cite[Sect.~3.A]{CS18B}.
 Then the map $N_{F/F_0}$ given by $ y^{-1} F_0(y) \mapsto F(y) y^{-1}$ gives a well-defined bijection between the $F$-classes on $\wbG^{F_0}$ and the $F_0$-classes on $\wGF$, see \cite[Thm~3.2]{CS18B}.
 According to \cite[Equ.~(3.3.2)]{CS18B} we know

 where $t_0\in\wbG^{F_0}$ corresponds to $t\in\wGF$ via $N_{F/F_0}$.
 (Note that this part of the proof of \cite[Thm 3.3]{CS18B} applies in our situation of two commuting Frobenius endomorphisms, without assuming that one is a power of the other.)
-Accordingly $t_0$ induces a diagonal automorphism of $\GFnull$ corresponding to some element in the coset $\Z(\bG)\setminus \spa{h_0^{}}$ via (\ref{cZF}).
+Accordingly $t_0$ induces a diagonal automorphism of $\GFnull$ corresponding via (\ref{cZF}) to some $[\Z(\bG),F]$-coset contained in $\Z(\bG)\setminus \spa{h_0^{}}$.

 Note first that $F$ induces $\gamma$ on $\GFnull$.
 By the definition of $\cF$, the group $\GFnull$ is of untwisted type and hence Condition $\Ap$ holds for $\GFnull$ thanks to \Cref{thm_typeD1}, since we assume \Cref{hyp_cuspD_ext} in lower ranks.
-We use the statement of $\Ap$ in terms of stabilizers (see \cite[1.4(ii)]{TypeD1}).
+We use the statement of $\Ap$ in terms of stabilizers (see \cite[Lem~2.4(ii)]{TypeD1}).
 Condition $\Ap$ then tells us that for every $\chi_0 \in \Irr(\bG^{F_0})^{\spa{t_0F}}$ there exists some $\wGFnull$-conjugate of $ \chi_0$ that is $t_0$-invariant or $t_0^\gamma$-invariant.
 Let $X$ be the subgroup of $\calZ_{F_0}$ corresponding to $\wGFnull_{\chi_0}$ via the isomorphism \eqref{cZF}.
 By the above $t_0\in \wGFnull_{\chi_0}$ or $t_0^\gamma\in \wGFnull_{\chi_0}$, hence $X\cap \{ z [\Z(\bG),F_0] \mid z \notin\spannh \} \neq \emptyset$.
 Note that $(\wGFnull)_ {\chi_0}$ is $t_0F$-stable and the group $X$ is $F$-stable as well.
 The only subgroup of $\calZ_{F_0}$ with this property is $\calZ_{F_0}$ itself.
 This shows that $\chi_0$ is $\spann<t_0,F>$-invariant, hence $\chi_0\in \Irr(\GFnull)^{\spann<\wGFnull,F>}$.
 We obtain $\Irr(\bG^{F_0})^{\spa{t_0F}} =\Irr(\bG^{F_0})^{\spann< \wGFnull,F>}$.
 Together with (\ref{eq_44}) we obtain Equation (\ref{eq4_1}), namely

 This finishes the proof. \end{proof} We now make use of the partitioning of $\Irr(\GF)$ and $\Irr(\GFnull)$ into geometric Lusztig series $\cE(\GF,\cC)$ and $\cE(\GFnull, \cC)$ for $\cC\in\Cl_{\textrm{ss}}(\bH)$, that are $F$-stable or $F_0$-stable, respectively, see \ref{series}.
 Instead of proving $|\Irr(\bG^{F_0}) ^{\spann< \wGFnull,F>}| = |\Irr(\GF) ^{\spann< \wGF,F_0>}|$ for $F_0 \in \cF$ we compare the intersection of those sets with geometric Lusztig series associated to the same semisimple $\bH$-conjugacy class $\cC$.